qwfy/doc-browser/README.md

 - This application ships with icons collected by DevDocs.

-- This application uses docsets, along the corresponding style sheets, produced by DevDocs.
+- This application uses docsets, along with the corresponding style sheets, produced by DevDocs.

 ## Implemented Features